Techtonica/curriculum/testing-and-tdd/jasmine-testing.md

 ### Lesson

 #### Jasmine Test
+Jasmine is a testing framework.
 Jasmine test are BDD.
 You should write the test first then construct code to pass the test.
 If developers don't start with test it can be more time consuming to write them later.

-**install jasmine**
+*install jasmine*

-`npm install --global jasmine`
+- `npm install --global jasmine` will install jasmine globally.

-`npm install --save-dev jasmine` for testing in your future projects.
+- `npm install --save-dev jasmine` for testing in your future projects.
 This saves Jasmine in the project you are using so that it can be shared with others when they clone the repository.

-**initialize project**
+*initialize project*

-`jasmine init` will work if jasmine was installed globably.
+- `jasmine init` will work if jasmine was installed globably.

-`node node_modules/jasmine/bin/jasmine init` will work if jasmine was installed locally.
+- `node node_modules/jasmine/bin/jasmine init` will work if jasmine was installed locally.

+*create files*
-**create test files** in the "./spec" folder create files that end with "spec.js" so that jasmine knows which files are the test files.
-For example `string-test-spec.js`.
+- In the "./spec" folder create test files that end with "spec.js" so that jasmine knows which files are the test files.
+For example `string.test.spec.js`.

+*start test*
-**start test** with `npm test` in the root project directory after including `"test": "jasmine"` to the package.json scripts.
+- Use `npm test` on the command line.
+Make sure to run it from the root project directory after including `"test": "jasmine"` to the `package.json` scripts.

-**1st test**, `describe` is function that takes 2 arguments ("STRING", FUNCTION(){}) and multiple `it` statements.
-Inside describe `it` will contain the test statements.
+- `describe` is a function that takes 2 arguments ("STRING", FUNCTION(){}) and multiple `it` statements.
+Inside `describe` `it` will contain the test statements (also known as "specs").
 The testing happens in the line `expect(WORD.length == 4).toBe(true);`.
 Good test in jasmine should read like a sentence. `expect` and `toBe` must be true or the test will fail.
 ```javascript
 describe("Testing string that",function(){
     it("contains 4 letters", function(){